Cloud-Schematics/icse-edge-vpc-network/README.md

 ## Public Gateways

 Users can optionally create public gateways in their existing VPCs.
-Public gateways will be attached to `"bastion"` tier subnets.
+Public gateways will be attached to `"bastion"` and `"f5-external"` tier subnets.

 ### Public Gateway Variables